tensorflow/community/governance/api-reviews.md

 backwards-incompatible behavior changes, such as restricting the set of valid inputs to a function or extending the set of valid outputs of a function.
-Adding support for previously not supported behavior is okay, as are changes to explicitly experimental APIs (within reason).
+Adding support for previously not supported behavior is okay, as are changes to explicitly experimental APIs (see section below).
 When needing to provide a new or different behavior, we strongly prefer a new version of the API over breaking backwards compatibility.
 Note that we are free to deprecate APIs; we just cannot break code which relies on their documented behavior.
 We need to worry about backward compatibility both of our python APIs and of the serialized GraphDefs,